nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ```

 * In the above python code a function named  `computeFromExternal` runs a dotnet project program in the folder `compute/` relative to the python code (absolute folder paths can also be used if required)
-*  The inputs to the dotnet code are provided via command line arguments.
+*  The inputs to the dotnet code are provided via command line arguments
-* The outputs and error strings are parsed from the variables `outs` and `errs` respectively
+* The outputs and error strings are parsed after command execution from the variables `outs` and `errs` respectively

 ### Video